This post was most recently updated on August 17th, 2021

-Younger trees tend to also produce thicker pithed fruits, once the mature the fruit quality will improve.
+Younger trees tend to also produce thicker pithed fruits, once the tree is more mature the fruit quality will improve.

 Trees with a nutrient deficiency will also often have thick skinned fruits, so make sure you regularly apply a good citrus fertilizer.

-There are several causes for yellow leaves in citrus trees, the most common question is about yellow leave on lemon trees, but other citrus are just as affected.
+There are several causes for yellow leaves in citrus trees, the most common question is about leaf yellowing on lemon trees, but other citrus can also be affected by this.